Meet us at ShopTalk Europe, Booth L46

 Define Your Target Audience

-SparkToro is great for B2B SaaS SEO because it shows where your audience spends time online — the websites they visit, social accounts they follow, and podcasts they listen to.
-They also have a feature called Topics that shows what content your audience cares about most.
+SparkToro is great for B2B SaaS SEO because it shows where your audience spends time online — the websites they visit, social accounts they follow, podcasts they listen to, and much more.

 SparkToro for B2B SaaS SEO